Skip to content

 Standalone or 2-Node deployment set as 1.

-IS_LAST_MACHINE Cluster deployment, set to 1 on the last node, on which the script runs on.
+IS_LAST_MACHINE Cluster deployment, set to 1 on the last node, on which the script runs.

 Standalone or 2-Node deployment set as 0.

-PRIMARY_NODE_IP Cluster Deployment: For the first machine this value will be the same as HOST_IP.
-For the last two nodes, IP address of the first machine, the script runs on.
+PRIMARY_NODE_IP Cluster Deployment: For the first machine, this value will match HOST_IP.
+For the last two nodes, the IP address of the first machine, the script runs on.

-Standalone or 2-Node deployment, this will always be same as Host_IP.
+In a standalone or 2-Node deployment, this will always match Host_IP.

 OTHER_NODE_1